 “I just accidentally hit a kid with my car.
 It wasn’t serious, though.
 Nobody saw me.”

 The setup, “I just accidentally hit a little kid with my car.
 It wasn’t serious,” includes those words as well as Anthony being a good looking white guy and caring about the kid’s condition.
 When the audience perceives all of this, they imagine an elaborate scene in their minds so the setup makes sense to them.

 Since I’m not everyone, I can only describe the 1st story in my mind, but it’ll be similar to most people.

-1st Story: Anthony was sober and driving, when a kid (boy or girl) shot into the street on a bike.
-He swerved, but still hit the kid with the grill of his car.
+1st Story: Anthony was sober and driving, when a little kid (boy or girl) shot into the street on a bike.
+He swerved, but still hit the kid with his car.
 The kid was lying in the street seemingly unconscious.
 Concerned for the kid’s well being, he jumped out of the car to check if the kid was seriously injured.
 The kid got up, and without crying, checked his scratches and told Anthony that he’s was alright.
 The kid got on his bike and rode off.

 As you may have noticed, the 1st story is far more elaborate than the setup and filled with details never mentioned by Anthony.
 Here’s the hitch, the 1st story is imagined by the audience and is based on making a great deal of assumptions about all the information in the setup.

 Making a series of assumptions to imagine the 1st story is how the audience tricks themselves.
 Assumptions are made up and therefore not real and not true.
 The entire 1st story can be partially or completely false, which is the mental error in critical thinking.
 Once the 1st story makes sense to the audience, then they accepted the 1st story as true.
 Now we can mess with their minds by presenting an unexpected punch.